smilchsack/audio_miner/README.md

 - Record audio streams in specified segments.
 - Transcribe recorded audio using the Whisper model.
 - Organize recordings and transcriptions in a structured directory.
+- Optional speaker diarization using PyAnnote (requires a Hugging Face token).

 ### Installation